5 Steps to Take If Your Blog Posts Are Being Stolen

 Is the stolen version indexed on Google?
 It probably is, or else you wouldn't have found it in the first place.
 However, if some other webmaster or a reader happened to follow a link chain and ended up on some shady blog that stole your content and thought to notify you, they might not have thought to check Google.

-Checking Google for Stolen Content
+Checking Google For Stolen Content

 It's easy enough to check Google.
 Simply take a relatively unique sentence from the post and Google it in quotes.
 This will show you a Google search of every post they know of that uses that exact phrase.
 Yours will come up (unless you're having indexing issues), and you'll see any site that quotes you, and any that syndicates you, and any that has stolen from you.